jeduapf/jeduapf.github.io/_projects/7_ZéCo.md

 Even though the system runs locally, several important security questions arise:

 1. **Payment Integration:**
    Should payments be handled within the same local system, or should they be **decoupled** (handled by an external terminal or service)?
    - If decoupled, how can we securely record the payment status in the local database?
    - Would an API endpoint for “payment success” be enough, or is a more robust protocol needed?

 2. **Network Isolation:**
    Is it truly safe to host the backend on a local Wi-Fi network accessible to clients?
    - Should the network be split into two VLANs, one for staff and one for customers?
-   - How can we prevent malicious access or API abuse if a client tries to inspect network traffic?
+   - How can we prevent malicious access or API abuse if a client tries to inspect network traffic man-in-the-middle attacks?

 3. **Data Integrity and Reliability:**
    What happens if the local server restarts during peak hours?